Salix purpurea 'Nana', dwarf Alaskan purple willow

 Native Range

-The species Salix purpurea is native to Europe, western Asia, and North Africa.
-Occurs along streams, in wet meadows, and in riparian zones.
-The cultivar 'Nana' is a compact garden selection.
+Species native to Europe, western Asia, and North Africa.
+'Nana' is a dwarf cultivar selection.

 Suggested Uses